audreyshub/my-first-jekyll-site/index.md

     type: heroblock
     title: 'Hi, I''m Audrey 👋'
     content: >-
       I'm a developer, designer and artist who loves coding as much as design.
-I design and develop websites for entrepreneurs, artists and organizations that are for people, planet, profit.
-I also love squirrels!
+I design and develop websites for dreamers, seekers, artists and orgs that are for people and planet.
   - section_id: latest-projects
     component: portfolio_block.html
     type: portfolioblock